pnevmat/buffer-string-decoder/README.md

 },
 ]}];

-and more complicated arrays of objects like theese:
+## And more complicated arrays of objects like theese:

+image.png

 const array = [
 {